 Agatha Kaspar

-Born and raised in Canada, Agatha Kaspar’s romantic pianist roots has evolved to embrace a variety of genres, musical instruments and techniques for film, television, and the concert hall.
+Born and raised in Canada, Agatha Kaspar’s romantic pianist roots eventually transported her into a multifaceted career in film, television, and the concert hall.

 Agatha’s film scores have played at many festivals including Cannes, Tribeca, Slamdance, the Los Angeles Film Festival, and the Toronto International Film Festival.
 Her screen credits include Kodachrome (a Netflix film starring Ed Harris, Jason Sudeikis and Elizabeth Olsen), The Ugly Chickens (produced by George R.R.
-Martin), Obama Revealed (CNN), Drowning (PBS), Marisol (HBO), Copenhagen (winner of the Audience Award at the Slamdance Film Festival), and The Long Weekend (TVO).
+Martin), Obama Revealed (CNN), Drowning (PBS), Marisol (HBO), Copenhagen (winner of the Audience Award at the Slamdance Film Festival), The Long Weekend (TVO), and Dateless to Dangerous (Lifetime).

-Agatha's television credits include the original score for the dramedy series Moonshine (CBC/The CW), original songs and the title music for Ginny & Georgia (Netflix), title music for Stuff The British Stole (ABC/CBC), and original music for the documentary series An Optimist's Guide to the Planet (Bloomberg Originals) hosted by Nikolaj Coster-Waldau.
+Agatha's television credits include the original score for the dramedy series Moonshine (CBC/The CW), original songs and the title music for Ginny & Georgia (Netflix), title music for Stuff The British Stole (ABC/CBC), title music for Relative Secrets (Acorn TV/BBC America), and original music for the documentary series An Optimist's Guide to the Planet (Bloomberg Originals) hosted by Nikolaj Coster-Waldau.

 Top Credits